I don’t see a deduction that I should have

 If it is, you'll also want to make sure you haven't already filed a return this year.
 In the rare event that someone else has actually used your Social Security to file, you should contact the IRS to discuss your options moving forward.

-You can find more info on the IRS website linked here Taxpayer Guide to Identity Theft.
+You can find more info on the IRS website linked here: https://www.irs.gov/newsroom/taxpayer-guide-to-identity-theft

 I received an IRS inquiry